kkaafrank/tesseract-retrain/README.md

 Python is required to run the scripts in this repo.
 This repo was written with Python 3.11.
 Python installers can be ofund [here](https://www.python.org/downloads/).

+### Tesseract

+Tesseract is requred to generate certain files for retraining the Tesseract models.
+Tesseract installers/source code can be found [here](https://github.com/tesseract-ocr/tesseract/releases).
+Once you have installed Tesseract, you will need to add the Tesseract install path to your PATH environment variable.

 ### Git Submodules

 This repository requires both multiple Tesseract repositories to function.
 Run the following command to initialize the submodules.